Prathyush2007/C-Decision-Control-Statements/README.md

 You selected Kuwait.
 ```

----

-## Program 5: Basic Arithmetic Calculator
+## Program 5: Simple Arithmetic Calculator

-### Purpose
+### Objective
-To perform arithmetic operations based on the operator selected by the user.
+To execute an arithmetic operation based on the user’s chosen operator.

-### Concepts Covered
+### Key Concepts
-- Switch-case logic for operator selection
+- Operator-based `switch-case` handling
-- Handling division by zero
+- Division by zero validation
-- Floating-point arithmetic
+- Floating-point arithmetic operations

-### Logic Summary
+### Approach
-- Accept two float numbers and an operator
+- Accept two floating-point numbers and an operator from the user
-- Use `switch` to perform the appropriate operation
+- Use `switch` to perform the chosen operation
-- Display the result or handle errors
+- Output the result or show an error for invalid cases

-### Output:
+### Sample Output:
 ```
 Enter first number: 4
 Enter an operator (+, -, *, /): +
 Enter second number: 5
 Result: 9
 ```
 ---

 ## Conclusion